HyrePro/admin/EMAIL_CONFIRMATION_TROUBLESHOOTING.md

 # Email Confirmation Troubleshooting Guide

-This guide helps resolve common issues with email confirmation in the HyrePro Admin application.
+This guide helps resolve common issues with email confirmation in the Hyriki Admin application.

 ## Common Issues and Solutions